lfit/itpol/linux-workstation-security.md

 platforms.

 ## Best practices

 What follows is a curated list of best practices that we think you should adopt.
-It is most certainly non-exhaustive, but attempts to offer practical advice that strikes a workable balance between security and overall usability.
+It is most certainly non-exhaustive, but rather attempts to offer practical advice that strikes a workable balance between security and overall usability.

 ### Browsing

 There is no question that the web browser will be the piece of software with the largest and the most exposed attack surface on your system.
 It is a tool written specifically to download and execute untrusted, frequently hostile code.
-It attempts to shield you from this by employing multiple mechanisms such as sandboxes and code inspection, but they have all been previously defeated on multiple occasions.
-You should learn to treat browsing websites as the most insecure activity you'll engage in on any given day.
+It attempts to shield you from this danger by employing multiple mechanisms such as sandboxes and code sanitization, but they have all been previously defeated on multiple occasions.
+You should learn to approach browsing websites as the most insecure activity you'll engage in on any given day.

 There are several ways you can reduce the impact of a compromised browser, but the truly effective ways will require significant changes in the way you operate your workstation.

 #### 1: Use two different browsers

 This is the easiest to do, but only offers minor security benefits.
-Not all browser compromises give an attacker full unfettered access to your system -- sometimes they are limited to allowing one to read local browser storage, steal active sessions from other tabs, capture input entered into the browser, etc. Using two different browsers, one for work/high security sites, and another for everything else will help prevent minor compromises from giving attackers access to the whole cookie jar.
+Not all browser compromises give an attacker full unfettered access to your system -- sometimes they are limited to allowing one to read local browser storage, steal active sessions from other tabs, capture input entered into the browser, etc. Using two different browsers, one for work/high security sites, and another for everything else will help prevent minor compromises from giving attackers access to the whole proverbial cookie jar.
 The main inconvenience will be the amount of memory consumed by two different browser processes.

 Here's what we recommend:

 ##### Firefox for work and high security sites

-Use it to access work-related sites, where extra care should be taken to ensure that data like cookies, sessions, login information, keystrokes, etc, should most definitely not fall into an attacker's hands.
+Use Firefox to access work-related sites, where extra care should be taken to ensure that data like cookies, sessions, login information, keystrokes, etc, should most definitely not fall into attackers' hands.
 You should NOT use this browser for accessing any other sites except select few.

 You should install the following Firefox add-ons:

 - [ ] NoScript _(CRITICAL)_
   - NoScript prevents active content from loading, unless specifically whitelisted.
-It is a great hassle to use inside your default browser (though offers really good security benefits), so we recommend only enabling it on the browser you use to access work-related sites.
+It is a great hassle to use with your default browser (though offers really good security benefits), so we recommend only enabling it on the browser you use to access work-related sites.

 - [ ] Ghostery _(CRITICAL)_
-  - Ghostery will prevent most external trackers and ad platforms from being loaded on the pages, which will help prevent compromises on these tracking sites from affecting your browser (trackers and ad sites are very commonly targeted by attackers, as they allow rapid infection of multiple systems worldwide).
+  - Ghostery will prevent most external trackers and ad platforms from being loaded on the pages, which will help avoid compromises on these tracking sites from affecting your browser (trackers and ad sites are very commonly targeted by attackers, as they allow rapid infection of thousands of systems worldwide).

 - [ ] HTTPS Everywhere _(CRITICAL)_
-  - This EFF-developed Add-on will ensure that all your sites are accessed over a secure connection, even if a link you click is using http:// (great to avoid a number of attacks like SSL-strip).
+  - This EFF-developed Add-on will ensure that most of your sites are accessed over a secure connection, even if a link you click is using http:// (great to avoid a number of attacks, such as [SSL-strip][7]).

 - [ ] Certificate Patrol _(MODERATE)_
-  - This tool will alert you if the site you're accessing has recently changed the TLS certificates -- especially if it wasn't nearing expiration dates or if it is now using a different certification authority.
+  - This tool will alert you if the site you're accessing has recently changed their TLS certificates -- especially if it wasn't nearing expiration dates or if it is now using a different certification authority.
 Note, that this will generate a lot of false-positives.